rcsb/mmtf/spec.md

 * `Array` A list of elements that may be of different type.
 * `Binary` A list of unsigned 8-bit integer numbers representing binary data.

-The `Binary` type is used here to store arrays with values of the same type.
-Such "typed arrays" are not directly supported by the `msgpack` format.
-However it is straightforward to work with arrays of simple numeric types by re-interpreting the data in a `Binary` field:
+The `Binary` type is used here to store encoded data as described in the [Codecs](#codecs) section.
+When the encoded data is to be interpreted as a multi-byte type (e.g. 32-bit integers) it must be represented in big-endian format.

-* List of 8-bit unsigned integers.
-* List of 8-bit signed integers.
-* List of 16-bit unsigned integers in big-endian format.
-* List of 16-bit signed integers in big-endian format.
-* List of 32-bit unsigned integers in big-endian format.
-* List of 32-bit signed integers in big-endian format.
-* List of 32-bit floating-point numbers in big-endian format.

-For example, for an array of 32-bit integers groups of 4 bytes are interpreted as 32-bit integers.
-All such multi-byte types must be represented in big-endian format.

 Note that the MessagePack format limits the `String`, `Map`, `Array` and `Binary` type to (2^32)-1 entries per instance.

 ## Codecs

+This section describes the binary layout of the header and the encoded data as well as the available en/decoding strategies.

 ### Header